mikeygough/my-ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ### Challenge 3: Create a Weather component

 Create a component that will fetch and display the weather data.
-You can call this something like Weather.
-For now your component can just display anything.
+You can call this something like `Weather`.
+For now your component can just display something like a h1 and "Weather".

 Delete the default code in App.js and import and render your Weather component.

+Test your work!

 ### Challenge 4: Create a form to enter the zip and unit